hal-platform/hal/slate/includes/resources/_builds_create.md

 }
 ```

 Create a build.
-Builds are created with the status of "Pending" or "waiting".
+Builds are created with the status of "Pending" or "Waiting".
 Builds are added the queue and processed
 as soon as an agent is available.

 Clients must authenticate to use this endpoint.

 <aside class="warning">
-    This endpoint is currently rate-limited.
-An application/environment pair can only be built every <b>10 seconds</b>.
+    This endpoint is rate-limited.
+An application/environment can be built <b>10 times per minute</b>.
 </aside>

 ### HTTP Request